discretegames/DSAs/README.md

-# DSAs [in development]
+# DSAs

 Python 3 implementations of various data structures & algorithms.

-Sorting:

-- Bubble sort
-- Cocktail sort
-- Insertion sort
-- Selection sort
-- Shell sort
+**This project is in development.
+See src/DSAs for progress so far.**

-More coming soon hopefully.
+More hopefully coming soon.